Faymoon/Bike-Game/README.md

 ```
 This command decode the raw data to give you the wanted values and print them.

-then you can change the data in the code (don't forget that units can be differents).
+Then you can change the data in the code (don't forget that units can be differents).